codewar65/VTX_ClientServer/README.md

 Investigate ability for websocket server to accept non-'user' connections from other VTX servers for passing private network information like mail or echo-style messages.

+Migrate away from Synape TCP libraries to low level sockets in HTTP and WS servers.

+## To Fix / Bugs

+Close dead telnet session on WS disconnect.

+VTX client font issues.
+More Pixel perfect at cell borders.

+Implement hotspot ANSI codes.

+Merge row size, row background, and page/cursor attributes into one ESC sequence group.